Sarrasor/VirtualAssistant/README.md

 # Dev branch
 Here is the Virtual Assistant app and Python Server for it.

+## How to run
+- Run python-server somewhere.
+Instructions are in python-server
+- Compile apk from virtual-assistant in Android Studio
+- Connect to your server via the app.
+Use IP of your host and port 50051

 ## Contents
 Here is a brief desciption of folders.